-- "Boy's Life" magazine subscription

-- The "Boy Scout Handbook"
+- The "Scouting America Handbook"

 - The Troop 1000 bush hat

 - A Troop 1000 number patch

 - The Troop Neckerchief and slide

-- Boy Scout green epaulette loops
+- Scouting America green epaulette loops

 - Patrol Patch

 - One Troop T-shirt

-The registration fee is non-refundable except for materials not received.
+The joining fee is non-refundable except for materials not received.
+Troop

-Troop 1000 also has additional Troop T-shirts available for an additional fee.
+1000 also has additional Troop items available for an additional fee.

-2.1.3 Scout Transfers into Troop 1000
+2.2.2 Scout Transfers into Troop 1000